 When may I begin the Residential EMC Program?

 A new class begins every fall semester.
-Applications are accepted on a continuous basis and you may apply at any time.
-However, enrollment is limited and students are encouraged to apply by February 15 each year to be considered for early admission.
-Applications for late admission must be received no later than May 1 for August admission.
+Enrollment is limited and students are encouraged to apply by February 15 each year to be considered for early admission.
+Applications for late admission must be received no later than May 1.

 Will I have any clinical rotations?

 Yes.
-All students (with the exception of currently certified paramedic transfer students) must complete clinical rotations at hospitals, emergency departments, burn centers, and dialysis centers, as well as rural, suburban, and urban EMS systems.
-Optional rotations also are available at three helicopter EMS services for students interested in pursuing careers as flight paramedics.
+All students (with the exception of currently certified paramedic transfer students) must complete clinical rotations at hospitals, emergency departments, and dialysis centers, as well as rural, suburban, and urban EMS systems.
+Optional rotations also are available at two helicopter EMS services for students interested in pursuing careers as flight paramedics and the burn center.